bitwarden/help/_articles/hosting/install-on-premise.md

        .\bitwarden.ps1 -install

-3. Complete the prompts in the installer.
+3. Complete the prompts in the installer:

-    **Installation Id/Key**
+   - **Enter the domain name for your Bitwarden instance:**

-    Each Bitwarden installation configures a unique installation id and installation key.
-The installation id and key is used to:
+     Typically, this value should be the configured DNS record.

-    1. Register your installation and contact email so that we can contact you in case of important security updates.
+   - **Do you want to use Let's Encrypt to generate a free SSL certificate? (y/n):**

-    2. Validate licensing of paid features.
+     Specify `y` to generate a trusted SSL certificate using Let's Encrypt.
+You will be prompted to enter an email address for expiration reminders from Let's Encrypt.
+For more information, see [Certificate Options]({% link _articles/hosting/certificates.md %}).

-    3. Authenticate to push relay servers for push notifications to Bitwarden client applications.
+     Alternatively, specify `n` and use the **Do you have a SSL certificate to use?** option.

-    You should not share your installation id or installation key across multiple Bitwarden installations.
-They should be treated as secrets.
+   - **Enter your installation id:**

-    You can obtain an installation id and key from [https://bitwarden.com/host](https://bitwarden.com/host){:target="_blank"}.
+     Retrieve an installation id using a valid email at [https://bitwarden.com/host](https://bitwarden.com/host).
+For more information, see [What are my installation id and installation key used for?](https://bitwarden.com/help/article/#what-are-my-installation-key-and-installation-id-used-for).

-    **SSL Certificate**
+   - **Enter your installation key:**

-    - Bitwarden can generate and maintain renewal of a trusted SSL certificate for your domain for completely free provided by [Let's Encrypt](https://letsencrypt.org){:target="_blank"} and [Certbot](https://certbot.eff.org){:target="_blank"}.
-Certificate renewal checks occur each time Bitwarden is restarted.
-Use of the automated Let's Encrypt certificate requires ports 80 and 443 to be available.
-Alternatively, you can manage your own Let's Encrypt certificate outside of the Bitwarden setup script and provide it using the "bring your own SSL certificate" method as described below.
+     Retrieve an installation key using a valid email at [https://bitwarden.com/host](https://bitwarden.com/host).
+For more information, see [What are my installation id and installation key used for?](https://bitwarden.com/help/article/#what-are-my-installation-key-and-installation-id-used-for).

-    - If you already have your own SSL certificate you can place the necessary files in the `./bwdata/ssl/your.domain.com` directory.
-File paths for certificate assets are configurable from the `./bwdata/config.yml` file if you wish to change the default paths generated by the installer.
+   - **Do you have a SSL certificate to use? (y/n):**

-      - certificate.crt (required).
-If not done so already, you may need to bundle your primary certificate with any intermediate certificates provided by the CA or else you will receive SSL trust errors. ex. `cat domain.crt ca.crt >> certificate.crt`.
-[See here](https://www.google.com/search?q=nginx+ssl+bundle+certificate+and+ca){:target="_blank"} for more information.
+     If you already have your own SSL certificate, specify `y` and place the necessary files in the `.bwdata/ssl/your.domain` directory.
+You will be asked whether is is a trusted SSL certificate (y/n).
+For more information, see [Certificate Options]({% link _articles/hosting/certificates.md %}).

-      - private.key (required)
+     Alternatively, specify `n` and use the **self-signed SSL certificate?** option, which is only recommended for testing purposes.
-      - ca.crt (optional, if trusted)
+   - **Do you want to generate a self-signed SSL certificate? (y/n):**

-      - dhparam.pem (optional, if using Diffie Hellman ephemeral parameters).
-You can create your own `dhparam.pem` by using OpenSSL with `openssl dhparam -out ./dhparam.pem 2048`.
+     Specify `y` to have Bitwarden generate a self-signed certificate for you.
+This option is only recommended for testing.
+For more information, see [Certificate Options]({% link _articles/hosting/certificates.md %}).

-    - If you are only testing and do not have an SSL certificate, a self-signed certificate can be generated for your installation.
-Self-signed certificates will not be trusted by Bitwarden client applications so you will need to install this certificate to the trusted store of each device you plan to use Bitwarden with.
+     If you specify `n`, your instance will not use an SSL certificate and you will be required to front your installation with a HTTPS proxy, or else Bitwarden applications will not function properly.

-    - If you choose not to configure Bitwarden with a SSL certificate you must front your installation with a proxy that serves the Bitwarden installation over SSL.
-HTTPS is required to use Bitwarden.
-If you try to use Bitwarden without the HTTPS protocol you will get errors.
+### Configure your Environment

-## Post-install Environment Configuration
+Configuring your environment involves two procedures; Installation Configuration and Environment Variable Configuration.
+The degree to which you will be required to configure your environment will depend on your unique needs.

-**Installation Config File**
+#### Installation Configuration

-The Bitwarden setup script uses settings from `./bwdata/config.yml` to generate the necessary assets for the installation to operate.
-More advanced installation scenarios (ex. installations behind a proxy with alternate ports) may need to make further configuration adjustments that were not provided during the standard installation prompts.
-Additionally, if you need to alter the initial installation settings (ex. changing the domain name used for Bitwarden) these can be made from `./bwdata/config.yml`.
+The Bitwarden installation script uses settings in `./bwdata/config.yml` to generate the necessary assets for installation.
+Some installation scenarios (e.g. installations behind a proxy with alternate ports) may require adjustments to `config.yml` that were not provided during standard installation.

-After changing settings in `./bwdata/config.yml`, you can apply them by running:
+Edit `config.yml` as necessary, and apply changes using one of the following commands:

 {% icon fa-linux %} {% icon fa-apple %} Bash